imtaotao/hooks-plugin/README.md

   // 2.
 The second generic is the `this`` type of the hook function
   a: new AsyncHook<[number, number], string>("context"),

+  // The parameter type of `AsyncWaterfallHook` and `SyncWaterfallHook` must be an object
   b: new AsyncWaterfallHook<{ value: number }, string>("context"), });